FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

 \begin{itemize}[leftmargin=*,label=-,noitemsep,topsep=0pt] \item \textsc{\textbf{AixBench}}~\cite{hao2022aixbench} is a benchmark dataset that contains \textbf{175} prompts to evaluate the generation of Java code.
 The natural language description in the prompts is written in English and Chinese.
 We extracted \textbf{175} Java prompts with descriptions written in English.

-\item \textsc{\textbf{CoderEval}}~\cite{yu2023codereval} is a dataset containing 230 prompts for both Java and Python, retrieved from 43 and 10 open-source Python and Java projects hosted on GitHub, respectively.
+\item \textsc{\textbf{CoderEval}}~\cite{yu2023codereval} is a dataset containing 230 prompts for both Java and Python retrieved from 43 and 10 open-source Python and Java projects hosted on GitHub, respectively.
 We retrieved a total of \textbf{460} prompts from this dataset.

 \item \textsc{\textbf{Multilingual HumanEval}}~\cite{2023multilingual} is a dataset with prompts for multiple programming languages created from the Python-based original \textbf{HumanEval} dataset~\cite{chen2021codex}.
 We used \textbf{161} Java samples from Multilingual HumanEval and \textbf{164} from the original Python-based HumanEval dataset.
 Henceforth, we will refer to both datasets as simply \textsc{\textbf{HumanEval}}. \item \textsc{\textbf{SecurityEval}} is a benchmark dataset for evaluating Python code generation models from the perspective of security \cite{siddiq2022seceval}.
-This dataset contains {130} prompts covering 75 entries from the Common Weakness Enumeration (CWE).
-However, we modified and removed prompts that explicitly instructed the model to generate vulnerable code.
-Thus, we have a total of \textbf{121} prompts covering 69 CWEs. \item \textsc{\textbf{SOEval}} is created by us by mining questions from StackOverflow.
+The latest version of this benchmark contains \textbf{121} prompts covering \textbf{69} entries from the Common Weakness Enumeration (CWE)~\cite{mitre}. \item \textsc{\textbf{SOEval}} is created by us by mining questions from StackOverflow.
 Our goal was to create a prompt dataset that reflects the real-life needs of software developers.
 To build this dataset, we first collected 500 popular and recent questions with Python and Java tags for each.
 From these 1,000 questions, we applied a set of inclusion and exclusion criteria.
 The inclusion criteria were: the question has to \textbf{(1)} explicitly ask \textit{``how to do X''} in Python or Java; \textbf{(2)} include code in its body; \textbf{(3)} have an accepted answer that includes code.
 We excluded questions that were \textbf{(1)} open-ended and asking for best practices/guidelines for a specific problem in Python/Java; \textbf{(2)} related to finding a specific API/module for a given task; \textbf{(3)} related to errors due to environment configuration (\eg missing dependency library); \textbf{(4)} related to configuring libraries/API; \textbf{(5)} syntax-specific types of questions.
 By applying the criteria above to these 1K questions, we obtained \textbf{28} and \textbf{42} prompts for Java and Python, respectively. \end{itemize}

 Therefore, we had a total of \textbf{1,151} prompts, in which \textbf{594} and \textbf{557} prompts are for Java and Python, respectively.